IND690 communication protocol

 I/O tag address consists of three basic parts:

-- Command - enables to choose a command that KOM process will send to the device.
-For an application, which uses this protocol, we implemented two commands - "Read application block" and "Write application block".
+- Command - enables choosing a command that the D2000 KOM process will send to the device.
+For an application which uses this protocol, we implemented two commands - "Read application block" and "Write application block".

 - Address - defines the particular number of the application block.